Annamani/mid-backend-project-skeleton/README.md

 ## Pre-requisites

-This repository is a starter, not a complete final-project implementation.
+This repository is a starter, not a complete working implementation.

 - The overall structure is provided for you
 - As you build project-specific features, you may need to install additional dependencies and add new environment variables